backstage/backstage/.changeset/green-cheetahs-cover.md

 '@backstage/core-app-api': minor
 ---

-RouteTracker now forwards the route parameters as attributes of the navigate event
+The analytics' `navigate` event will now include the route parameters as attributes of the navigate event